 Source: Kono Manga ga Sugoi!
 WEB

-Summary: A special discussion interview posted on July 8, 2015, held between Dai Gyakuten Saiban ('The Grand Turnabout Trial')'s Takumi Shū and the mystery writer Ōkura Takahiro, best known for his Fukuie Keibuho ('Lt.
+Summary: A special discussion interview posted on July 8, 2015, held between Dai Gyakuten Saiban (The Great Ace Attorney: Adventures)'s Takumi Shū and the mystery writer Ōkura Takahiro, best known for his Fukuie Keibuho ('Lt.
 Fukuie') series.
 Takumi met with several mystery writers as part of the marketing campaign of Dai Gyakuten Saiban.
 A shorter version of this interview also appeared on the official Dai Gyakuten Saiban website.
 In this interview, Takumi talks about several mystery writers, and novels, that have influenced his writing of the Gyakuten Saiban (Ace Attorney) series.

 Images are taken from the source article.
 Copyrights belong to their respective owners.